 1. The length and breadth of GST Data

-The latest stats published on GST Portal, there are about 1.26 CR taxpayers.
+According to the stats (2021) published on GST Portal, there are about 1.26 CR taxpayers.
 That’s almost 20% increase from 2017 when GST was introduced.

 All taxpayers registered with GST have a unique identification number (GSTIN) and are classified into various types such as Regular, E-commerce operators, UN Body, Regular but opted for composition scheme etc. The compliance requirements including the return to be filed (read it as data available) are based on the registration type.